summse-sarah/vespidae/README.md

     *   `partitions.txt`: The file defining the SWSC-EN partitioning scheme for IQ-TREE.
 *   `/tree_inference`: Contains files for the phylogenetic tree inference.
     *   `start_iqtree.sh`: The shell script to run the IQ-TREE analysis.
-    *   `MFP+merge_results.txt`: The output file from ModelFinder (MFP+MERGE) justifying the choice of substitution model.
     *   `Pmodel_Vespinae.treefile`: The resulting maximum likelihood tree from the IQ-TREE analysis.
 *   `/dating_analysis`: Contains files for the MCMCtree divergence time estimation.
-    *   `start_iqtree_hessian.sh`: A script to run IQ-TREE to compute the Hessian matrix, which is required for the approximate likelihood analysis in MCMCtree.
     *   `start_mcmctree.sh`: The shell script to run the MCMCtree analysis.
     *   `Pmodel_Vespinae.mcmctree.ctl`: The control file for MCMCtree, containing all parameters and calibrations for the analysis.